RejownAhmed/Js-form-data-assigner/README.md

 Check the test/index.js file for test formData object which will be used to be converted.

-Simply Run this command: ``npm run test`` or ``yarn test`` This command will run the index file and show the output
+Now Simply Run this command: ``npm run test`` or ``yarn test`` This command will run the index file and show the output
-Output: On nodejs 18+

 #### Note:
-To run on lower nodejs version environments, please import FormData inside src/formDataAssigner.js
+To run on lower nodejs version environments, please import FormData inside src/formDataAssigner.js Otherwise it will throw an error

+### Output: On nodejs 18+
 ```javascript
 FormData {
   [Symbol(state)]: [